Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-Results: T he results of covariance analysis showed the values of chemerin (P=0.001), vaspin (P=0.001), insulin (P=0.001), glucose (P=0.001) and insulin resistance (P=0.001) P), was significantly reduced in the experimental group compared to the control group.
-The intra-group results of paired t also showed a significant decrease in camrin (P=0.001, -0.90 percent), vaspin (P=0.003, -16.6 percent), insulin (P=0.001, -17.5 percent), glucose (P=0.001, -19.1%), insulin resistance (P=0.001, -40.8%) in response to the exercise protocol (P<0.05).
+Results: The results of covariance analysis showed that the values of Chemerin (P=0.001), Vaspin (P=0.001), insulin (P=0.001), glucose (P=0.001), and insulin resistance (P=0.001), were significantly reduced in the experimental group compared to the control group.
+The intra-group results of paired t-test also showed a significant decrease in Chemerin (P=0.001, -0.90 percent), Vaspin (P=0.003, -16.6 percent), insulin (P=0.001, -17.5 percent), glucose (P=0.001, -19.1%), and insulin resistance (P=0.001, -40.8%) in response to the training protocol (P<0.05).

 Keywords